georghildebrand/singularity_overview/README.md

 -   If you are using NVIDIA GPUs:
     - The container needs the same driver version as the host.
 Check via `nvidia smi` on the host.
--   Checkout default values in /etc/singularity/singularity.conf on your host
+-   Checkout default values in /etc/singularity/singularity.conf on your host:
     - Eg. deactivate default mount behaviour `mount home = no`

 # Tasks for training: